yashwant-shrivastava/crawler-google-places/README.md

     - `includeHistogram` \<boolean\> If checked, the crawler scrapes popular times for all places.
 You can speed up crawling if you disable this. **Default: `false`**
     - `includeOpeningHours` \<boolean\> If checked, the crawler scrapes opening hours for all places.
 You can speed up crawling if you disable this. **Default: `false`**
     - `includePeopleAlsoSearch` \<boolean\> If checked, the crawler scrapes \"people also search\" for all places.
 You can speed up crawling if you disable this. **Default: `false`**
-    - `additionalInfo` \<boolean\> Export additional info: Service Options, Highlights, Offerings,... **Default: `false`**
+    - `additionalInfo` \<boolean\> Export additional info: Service Options, Highlights, Offers,... **Default: `false`**
-    - `reviewsSort` \<string\> sort place reviews before extraction. **Default: `mostRelevant`**
+    - `reviewsSort` \<string\> Sort place reviews before extraction. **Default: `mostRelevant`**
     - `exportPlaceUrls` \<boolean\> Won't crawl through place pages, return links to places. **Default: `false`**
 - Localization (choose either country/state/city or lat/long)
     - `country` \<string\> Country name for polygon localization
     - `state` \<string\> State name for polygon localization
     - `city` \<string\> City name for polygon localization
     - `postalCode` \<string\> Set a postal code where the search should be performed - e.g. 10001.
 Select a country as well to ensure the correct postal code is used.
 For a more accurate search, set `lat` and `lng`.
-    - `lat` \<string\> Use with combination with longitude and zoom to set up viewport to search on.
+    - `lat` \<string\> Use in combination with longitude and zoom to set up viewport to search on.
 Do not use `lat` and `lng` in combination with polygon localization (`country`, `state`, `city`).
-    - `lng` \<string\> Use with combination with latitude and zoom to set up viewport to search on.
+    - `lng` \<string\> Use in combination with latitude and zoom to set up viewport to search on.
 Do not use `lat` and `lng` in combination with polygon localization (`country`, `state`, `city`).
-    - `zoom` \<number\> Viewport zoom, e.g zoom: 17 in Google Maps URL -> https://www.google.com/maps/@50.0860729,14.4135326,17z vs zoom: 10 -> https://www.google.com/maps/@50.0860729,14.4135326,10z. `1` is the whole world and `21` is a tiny street.
+    - `zoom` \<number\> Viewport zoom, e.g. zoom: 17 in Google Maps URL -> https://www.google.com/maps/@50.0860729,14.4135326,17z vs zoom: 10 -> https://www.google.com/maps/@50.0860729,14.4135326,10z. `1` is the whole world and `21` is a tiny street.
 We recommend a number between 10 and 17. **Default: `12`**
     - `maxAutomaticZoomOut` \<number\> A parameter to stop searching once Google zooms out too far.
 It counts how far it has zoomed out from the first page.
 Keep in mind that `zoom: 1` is the whole world and `zoom: 21` is a tiny street.
 So you usually want `maxAutomaticZoomOut` to be between `0` and `5`.
-Also, note that Google zooms a bit differently in each run.
+Also note that Google zooms a bit differently in each run.
     - `cachePlaces` \<boolean\> Add caching locations between runs. `placeId: location` is stored in a named key-value store.
 Can speed up regular runs using polygon search. **Default: `false`**
-    - `useCachedPlaces` \<boolean\> load cached places for specific location and keyword and add them to request queue before scraping stats.
+    - `useCachedPlaces` \<boolean\> Load cached places for specific location and keyword and add them to request queue before scraping stats.
 Can stabilize results count for regular runs. **Default: `false`**
-    - `cacheKey` \<string\> key for saving cached data.
-Use mainly for scraping locations from separated locations, process wouldn't load whole cache, just specific location.
+    - `cacheKey` \<string\> Key for saving cached data.
+Use mainly for scraping locations from separated locations so that the process will not load the whole cache, just the specific location.
-    - `polygon` \<json\> manual polygon for more specific location.
+    - `polygon` \<json\> Manual polygon for more specific location.
 - Browser and page settings
     - `maxConcurrency` \<number\> The maximum number of pages that will be processed in parallel. **Default: `100`**
     - `maxPageRetries` \<number\> Max page retries. **Default: `6`**
     - `pageLoadTimeoutSec` \<number\> Max times that the page can be loading. **Default: `60`**
-    - `maxPagesPerBrowser` \<number\> How many pages can be opened at once for each browser.
+    - `maxPagesPerBrowser` \<number\> The maximum number of pages that can be opened at once for each browser.
 Having more pages in one browser is faster but can lead to increased blocking. **Default: `1`**
     - `useChrome` \<boolean\> Uses full Chrome browser instead of Chromium.
-Be careful, it is not stable on some versions! **Default: `false`**
+Be careful, this is not stable on some versions! **Default: `false`**
 - Miscellaneous
     - `debug` \<boolean\> Debug messages will be included in log. **Default: `false`**

 ### Country localization
-You can force the scraper to access places only from a specific country location.
-We recommend this to ensure the correct language in the results.
+You can force the scraper to access places only from a specific country.
+We recommend this to ensure that you receive the correct language in the results.
 This only works reliably for the US (most of our proxies are from the US).
 Currently, this option is not available in the Editor input - you have switch to JSON input.
 After you switch, your configuration will remain the same, so just update the `proxyconfig` field with `apifyProxyCountry` property to specify the country, e.g.

 ```json
 "proxyConfig": {